 The fascist police stay outside, quartered (ironically enough) on Liberty Island.

-When Air Force One is hijacked and the president (Donald Pleasence) crashes into this lawless hell, the Liberty Island cops send in the famous war hero and crook Snake Plissken (a sullen Kurt Russell impersonating Clint Eastwood and looking like Jeff Bridges gone rancid) to retrieve him – and the plans for a nuclear fusion bomb he just happens to be carrying.
+When Air Force One is hijacked and the President of the United States (Donald Pleasence) crashes into this lawless hell, the Liberty Island cops send in the famous war hero and super-criminal Snake Plissken (a sullen Kurt Russell impersonating Clint Eastwood and looking like Jeff Bridges gone rancid) to win himself a reprieve by retrieving POTUS – and the plans for a nuclear fusion bomb he just happens to be carrying.

 With just 24 hours until the president’s vital meeting with a Chinese delegation (“You know anything about nuclear fusion?”) and only 22 hours until an injected microchip reaches his neck and blows out his arteries, Plissken doesn’t have a whole lot of options.